IsraelCabrera/frigate/docs/docs/integrations/home-assistant.md

 title: Home Assistant Integration
 ---

-The best way to integrate with Home Assistant is to use the [official integration](https://github.com/blakeblackshear/frigate-hass-integration).
+The best way to integrate with Home Assistant is to use the [official integration](https://github.com/blakeblackshear/security-hass-integration).

 ## Installation

 ### Preparation

-The Frigate integration requires the `mqtt` integration to be installed and manually configured first.
+The Security integration requires the `mqtt` integration to be installed and manually configured first.

 See the [MQTT integration
 documentation](https://www.home-assistant.io/integrations/mqtt/) for more
 details.

-In addition, MQTT must be enabled in your Frigate configuration file and Frigate must be connected to the same MQTT server as Home Assistant for many of the entities created by the integration to function.
+In addition, MQTT must be enabled in your Security configuration file and Security must be connected to the same MQTT server as Home Assistant for many of the entities created by the integration to function.

 ### Integration installation